P-skylos/index-basher/README.md

 - would like to expose some variables to config
  - current directory
  - current file for cards
- - time
  - nesting level
  - file creation date
  - file update date
 - data sanitization so that variables don't break everything
-- remake in separate directory
-- invert ignore list
+- option to whitelist instead of ignore
-- hide file extensions
+- hide file extensions / or pattern replacement on variables